 Does any of the following sound familiar to you?

-You wish you could travel more, but you are afraid of having an afib episode.
+• You wish you could travel more, but you are worried about traveling with afib, or having an afib episode away from home.

-You just want to live a normal life without constant worry about your afib.
+• You just want to live a normal life without constant fear and worry about your afib, and what could happen.

-Would getting the best personalized care from your healthcare team create peace of mind and confidence to do all those things, and more?
+Would getting effective personalized care from your healthcare team create peace of mind and confidence, so you could get back to that feeling?

 No matter how you experience afib, our goal is for you to get the information you need, in patient-friendly language, to help you find your solution.
-When you do, you can look forward to a future where you no longer fear your afib.
+When you do, you can look forward to each and every day … to a future where you no longer fear your afib.

-You’ll walk away from these three days with the ability to change your life … just as so many others have!
+What you’ll learn in these sessions could give you the ability to recover your zest for life … just as so many others have!

-Your afib doesn’t have to define you, or stop you from living the way you want.
+Your afib doesn’t have to define you, or stop you from living a life you love.

-Imagine Finding That Single Piece of Information, Single Procedure, or a Single Piece of Expert Advice That Empowers You to Live the Life You Love with Peace of Mind.
+Imagine Finding That Single Piece of Information, Single Procedure, or a Single Piece of Expert Advice That Empowers You to Live the Way You Want.

-- Imagine doing the things you love—exercising, making and keeping plans, finishing normal daily tasks (like laundry, chores, and shopping), and even traveling—without a second thought about your heart.
+• Imagine exercising, making and keeping plans, finishing normal daily tasks (like laundry, chores, and shopping), and even traveling, without a second thought about your heart.

-- Imagine knowing the best options for your treatment, how to best communicate with your healthcare team, and confidently charting out your plans.
+• Imagine knowing the best options for your treatment and how to best communicate with your healthcare team, so you can work with them to confidently develop a plan.

-- Imagine receiving unprecedented support from fellow conference attendees, so you no longer have to feel like you’re “going it alone.”
+• Imagine receiving unparalleled support from fellow conference attendees, so you no longer have to feel like you’re “going it alone.”

-- Imagine experiencing a significant decrease in afib-related stress and anxiety, because you found your solution.
+• Imagine eliminating your afib-related stress and anxiety, because you have found your solution.

 Every year, people tell us the Get in Rhythm.
 Stay in Rhythm.® Atrial Fibrillation Patient Conference gave them hope and a sense of relief as they identified ways to stop afib from hijacking their lives.